 Since God sees each miscarried child as a child, we should too.
 It is entirely appropriate to name the child, acknowledge his individuality, and mourn his loss.
 Whether the baby was planned or not, wanted or not, miscarriage is still the death of a child—a loss to which our heavenly Father can relate (John 3:16).

 The separation from a lost child doesn't have to be permanent.
-After Bathsheba's miscarriage in 2 Samuel 12:21-23, David announced his conviction that he would see his child again—"I shall go to him, but he will not return to me."
+After David and Bathsheba's infant died in 2 Samuel 12:21-23, David announced his conviction that he would see his child again—"I shall go to him, but he will not return to me."
 David was convinced he would see his child again.
 We can take comfort in that conviction.

 God not only takes care of the baby, He loves the mourning parents.
 When a miscarriage occurs, it is understandable to be angry at the God who could have prevented it.
 God knew how long the child would live (Psalm 139:16).
 And He pre-ordained the few works the baby needed to complete (Ephesians 2:10).
 It feels logical to blame God for the tragedy He had control over.
 But it is far better to seek out God for the comfort and love only He can give.
 He promises peace for those who come to Him (Isaiah 26:3).
 And He promises to never leave no matter what the circumstances (Hebrews 13:5).
 Hebrews 12:15 exhorts, "See to it that no one fails to obtain the grace of God; that no 'root of bitterness' springs up and causes trouble, and by it many become defiled."
 It is foolish to harbor bitterness toward the One Person Who "is our refuge and strength, an ever-present help in trouble" (Psalm 46:1).